 Besides quality scientific reports, Vinsers also impressed the judges with their abilities to design creative, vivid posters and videos and deliver their presentations in English very fluently.
 The gold and silver medals were worth their tireless efforts to conduct experiments, carry out research, collect, and analyze data.

 “I felt very surprised and proud upon learning that we won a gold medal.
 Our hard work for a year has paid off”, shared Nguyen Tu Minh (Grade 10).

 Nurturing passion for science

 All members of these 3 study groups are Secondary and High school students from Vinschool’s Gifted and Talented Education (GATE) Center.
-Notably, some of them are as young as 8th graders.
+Notably, some of them are only in grade 8.